• Skip to main content

 Home » Drinks

-Easy Mulled Wine
+German Mulled Wine (Glühwein)

-Published: Dec 22, 2022 by dirndlkitchen · This post may contain affiliate links · Leave a Comment
+Published: Dec 22, 2022 · Modified: Dec 16, 2023 by dirndlkitchen · This post may contain affiliate links · 2 Comments

 Jump to Recipe Jump to Video Print Recipe

-This easy mulled wine recipe is the coziest and most delicious drink to help you warm up.
+This German mulled wine recipe is the coziest and most delicious winter drink to help you warm up.
 I grew up with it at the German Christmas Markets, where it’s called Glühwein (glow wine).
 I have come up with an easy, yet traditional way to make it at home and it pairs perfectly with my homemade German gingerbread cookies.
 All it takes is some wine, citrus, and spices.

 pot of steaming mulled wine